Signed Law

 Two Models, Same Problem

-These laws follow two distinct models, but both create the same compliance moat for open-source operating systems.
+These laws follow two distinct models, but both create the same compliance moat for open-source operating systems (see Goldman, "Segregate-and-Suppress").

 Model A: App Store Accountability (TX, UT, LA)

 Focuses on app stores.
 Requires "commercially reasonable" age verification — which could mean government ID checks.
 Requires parental consent for minors.
-Texas version has been blocked as likely unconstitutional under the First Amendment.
+Texas was preliminarily enjoined as likely unconstitutional under the First Amendment, but the Fifth Circuit stayed that injunction and the law took effect June 4, 2026; the question is now before the Supreme Court.
 Utah is the only state with a private right of action (individuals can sue, not just the AG).

 Linux impact: Primarily affects app store operators.
 If apt, Flathub, or Snap Store are "covered application stores," their maintainers have obligations.
 Individual distro maintainers face less direct liability, but the definition is broad enough to sweep them in.

 Focuses on operating system providers.
-Requires self-declared age collection at account setup, real-time API for age signals.
-No ID verification — just a birthdate field.
+Requires age collection at account setup, real-time API for age signals.
+California and Colorado accept self-declaration; the federal Parents Decide Act (H.R.
+8250) adds parental verification for minors.
 This is the model that directly targets Linux distributions, because it requires the OS itself to collect and transmit age data.

 Linux impact: Every distribution is an "operating system provider."
 Every maintainer who ships a custom image is a person who "controls the operating system software on a general purpose computing device."
 Ageless Linux exists to make this absurdity tangible.